Edith Cowan University Information

 • copies of any certificates, awards or academic records if applicable (school leavers must also submit their most recent school report);

-For more information please refer to Creative Arts Portfolio Entry.
+For more information please refer to Creative Humanities Portfolio Entry.

 ECU does not offer STAT to School Leaver applicants.